ALDON94/argus/README.md

-## if you want to convert the script to .EXE format There's two ways you can go for it
+# want to convert the script to .EXE format?
+There's two ways you can go for it

 **First option using pyinstaller**

 **pip3 install pyinstaller**

 **pyinstaller --onefile filename**  **[this is gonna take a while be patient]**

 **when it's done it will crate a bunch of folders skip them and browse the folder [dist] an you should see .EXE file format based on the script**

 # Second option using NSIS App

 **Simply Download The NSIS App From the Official Website and install it**

 **run the NSIS App As Administrator**

 **click install based on ZIP file**

 **compress the script you want to convert and open or drag it into the NSIS App**

 **click generate and this will create .EXE file format based on the script**